-Georgian parliament passes ‘foreign agents’ bill amid scuffles
+Georgia parliament passes ‘foreign agents’ bill amid scuffles

 The bill requires organisations receiving at least 20 percent of their funding from abroad to register as foreign agents.